LLNL/dapper/dataset-generation/spack_db/README.md

-# Spack Build Cache Data Scraper
+# Spack Build Cache Data Scraper & SQLite Database

 This project aims to scrape the Spack build cache by downloading, cleaning, and indexing spec manifests and binary tarballs into a local cache, then convert the data into a Spack SQLite database.